Introduction

 BITES, FACIAL GROWTH, AND TMJ DISORDERS

-To research what I had seen, I went to museums to study the craniofacial structures of our most recent ancestors, many from just a few hundred years ago.
-In some, both dentitions and TMJs were extremely worn down; and, in a few, they were worn out; but there was no evidence of the unstable bites, narrow upper jawbones, and backwardly rotating lower jawbones commonly found in modern TMJ disorder patients.
+To research what I had seen, I went to museums to study their craniofacial structures.
+In some pre-industrial skeletons, both dentitions and TMJs were extremely worn down; and, in a few, they were worn out; but there was no evidence of the unstable bites, narrow upper jawbones, and backwardly rotating lower jawbones commonly found in modern TMJ disorder patients.
 Their faces were noticeably more forwardly positioned, broader horizontally, shorter vertically, and more symmetrical than those of my patients.
+Also their dental arches fit together over an area, making it impossible to find one centric bite position, which was a pathology according to what I had been taught.

 I learned that several dentists who traveled around the world in the first half of the twentieth century to study the teeth and jaws of tribal people had all noted the same change in facial shape in parallel with the dramatic rise in cavities, gum disease, and tooth crowding that occurred whenever they gave up their traditional diets and adopted a diet of processed foods.
 Weston Price and others showed very clear examples of how, within one generation, the children of parents who had wide symmetrical faces and healthy straight teeth developed cavities, gum disease, crooked teeth, and narrow asymmetrical faces after they moved into settlements and began eating government rations of flour, sugar, and canned meats.
 Peter Begg showed in great detail how wear of teeth in Aborigines was designed to develop and maintain stable bites.